• Skip to primary navigation

 Close up Beef Turkish Pide on wooden board

 Homemade pide is a delicious alternative to a Lebanese or Turkish takeaway.
 Making the dish yourself means you can vary the amount of chilli, lemon or cheese to suit your own tastes.
-I’ve shared this recipe on a number of other websites and it’s always been extremely popular.
+I've shared this recipe on a number of other websites and it's always been extremely popular.
 Even Lorraine from Not Quite Nigella has adapted my recipe for her website.
-Which is all the social proof I need to assure readers that this dish is delicious!
+This is all the social proof I need to assure readers that this dish is delicious!

 Today I will provide the original recipe and a Thermified version for Thermomix users.
 Whichever recipe you use, rest assured they're super easy to make.